 Mizuho's involvement in the management and sale of major SRI–related funds and bonds, as well as other initiatives, can be viewed here.

-Support for Introduction of PPP/PFI
+Support for introduction of PPP/PFI

 Mizuho has proactively supported the introduction of PPP/PFI for airports and public facilities as a part of initiatives to revitalize outlying regions, an issue of vital importance to the Japanese economy.

-Project Financing for the Concession of Kansai International Airport and Osaka International Airport
+Project financing for the concession of Kansai International Airport and Osaka International Airport

 The project financing entails syndicated loans totaling approximately JPY190 billion provided to Kansai airports, which was established by ORIX Corporation and France–based VINCI Airports S.A.S., as well as other investors.
-MHBK and Sumitomo Mitsui Banking Corporation are the Lead Arrangers and Bookrunners in the deal.
+Mizuho Bank and Sumitomo Mitsui Banking Corporation are the Lead Arrangers and Bookrunners in the deal.
 The project financing is a first in Japan for a concession operation, and the largest–ever project financing deal completed in Japan.